haf-afa/istio-bugs/README.md

+# Update SOLUTION

+- global.mtls.enabled=false
+  Does NOT mean it is DISABLED, only that MeshPolicy has PERMISSIVE "peer" mTLS.

 # Istio Bugs

 Istio is very buggy and causes a lot of headaches in dev.
 This repo is about trying to isolate these bugs in easy-to-reproduce form.